MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 To deploy :guilabel:`Example-Java-Widget` application on your board, you will have to:

-* Setup your environment (toolchain, hardware setup).
+* Set up your environment (toolchain, hardware setup).
 * Request a 30 days :ref:`Evaluation License <sdk_eula>` and install an activation key.
 * Build the executable.
 * Run the executable on board.